retrostreams/android-retrostreams/README.md

 The desugar toolchain is still in development and, of course, has some issues.
 Therefore it's currently not advisable to rely on its features for production use.
-That's the main reason for there being no production-quality release of android-retrostreams as of now.
+That's the main reason for there being no production-ready release of android-retrostreams as of now.

 Please give feedback [here](https://github.com/retrostreams/android-retrostreams/issues) if you experience any problems.